flutterarc/Capture_Craft/Notes/notes.md

 * INDEX
 * To find the coordinates on screen
-  * clientX -> from the visible area, how much pixels away am i from , from that point where I clicked, (left most side sea nhi toh top sea measyre krta hea)
+  * clientX -> from the visible area, how much pixels away am i from , from that point where I clicked, (left most side sea nhi toh top sea measure krta hea)
   * pageX -> this measures from the beginning of the page(left most side or top)
   * screenX -> measures from the whole screen, even if you decrease the container size
   * offsetX -> yea joh container ka hisab sea dkta hea.. substracting the space in between.

 ## Container when click come to top wala code
 * 1.set a default z-index value
-* 2.Higher the z-index value, that code will come to top
+* 2.Higher the z-index value, that container will come to top

 ## RECORDING USER